dogweather/forkful/content/en/kotlin/files-and-io/checking-if-a-directory-exists.md

 weight: 20
 ---

-## What & Why?
-Checking if a directory exists in Kotlin involves verifying the presence of a directory at a specified path.
-Programmers perform this task to prevent errors, such as attempting to read from or write to a directory that doesn't exist, ensuring smoother file handling and data management within applications.

 ## How to:
 Kotlin, running on the JVM, leverages the Java File API for file operations, making directory existence checks straightforward.
 Here's a basic example: